 - (a) a completed "Application for Admission" form. - (b) an official transcript of grades and credits from all colleges previously attended.
-Students on scholastic or disciplinary suspension from other institutions will be required, in addition to the above, to appear before the Admissions Committee which will make the final decision concerning acceptance and conditions of enrollment. - (c) official TASP Test results or results from the approved alternative test.
+Students on scholastic or disciplinary suspension from other institutions will be required, in addition to the above, to appear before the Admissions Committee which will make the final decision concerning acceptance and conditions of enrollment. - (c) official TSI Test results.